Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: The harmonic chain perturbed by stochastic noises

-Finally, if we use the decomposition of every function in $\mathbf L^2(\mu_\beta)$ over the basis of Hermite polynomials, we can prove the following result (the details for the proof are given in Section \ref{sec:hermite}, Proposition \ref{prop:variational_restriction}.):
+Finally, if we use the decomposition of every function in $\mathbf L^2(\mu_\beta)$ over the basis of Hermite polynomials, we can prove the following result for functions in $\cQ_0$ (the details for the proof are given in Appendix \ref{sec:hermite}, Proposition \ref{prop:variational_restriction}.):

 \bprop{[Variance of quadratic functions] If $\varphi \in \cQ_0$, then }